 When Herman Melville read a book about Mocha Dick, he became fascinated by the true story of a giant killer sperm whale and saw in it the potential for a great novel, one he hoped would prove to be his magnum opus.
 He had already become famous for such classic novels as Typee (1846) and Omoo (1847).

 The narrator of Moby Dick is Ishmael, an itinerant sailor who signs up for work on the whaling ship Pequod along with his new friend Queequeg, a master harpooner from a South Seas island where his father was the chief of a cannibal tribe.

 Also on the crew of the Pequod are harpooners Tashtego and Daggoo, and chief mate Starbuck.
-The crew is under the command of Captain Ahab, a tyrant with a secret plan.
+The crew is under the command of Captain Ahab, a tyrant with a hidden agenda.

 While on a whaling trip off the coast of Japan, Captain Ahab's ship was attacked by Moby Dick, a giant albino sperm whale.
 The ship was destroyed, and in the process, the giant whale bit off part of Captain Ahab's leg.

 The crew of the Pequod has no idea that their captain plans to risk their lives to satisfy his monomaniacal desire for revenge against Moby Dick.
 When it becomes obvious that this is no ordinary whaling trip, Starbuck is the only one who objects.